 White papers.

-Five short technical papers for researchers, journalists, and curious readers.
-Each is 3–8 pages.
-Available as HTML here; PDF and signed PDF coming with v1.0.
+Five short technical papers for researchers, journalists, and anyone curious enough to dig in.
+Each runs 3 to 8 pages.
+They're HTML here; PDF and signed PDF come with v1.0.

 WP-01 — Threat Model

-Three tiers of adversary (local passive, local active, network-level).
-What Lattice defends against, with citations to specific defences.
-What Lattice does not defend against, plainly.
-Honest section on out-of-scope (rooted devices, supply-chain attacks, global passive observation with traffic confirmation).
+Three tiers of adversary: local passive, local active, network-level.
+What Lattice defends against, with citations to the specific defences, and what it doesn't, stated plainly.
+The out-of-scope section covers rooted devices, supply-chain attacks, and global passive observation with traffic confirmation.

 ~8 pages.
-The most important paper if you only read one.
+If you only read one, read this one.

 WP-02 — The Invite Protocol

-The cryptographic mechanic of Lattice Invites.
-Ephemeral X25519, the deterministic four-word verification phrase, the two-channel principle, the trust ladder.
-Includes the entropy maths for the four-word claim, and a discussion of the threat model specifically for the invite flow (what does compromise of WhatsApp mean? of a phone call? of both?).
+The cryptographic mechanic of Lattice Invites: ephemeral X25519, the deterministic four-word verification phrase, the two-channel principle, and the trust ladder.
+Includes the entropy maths behind the four-word claim and the threat model for the invite flow specifically (what does compromise of WhatsApp mean? of a phone call? of both?).

 ~5 pages.